SteveLTN/https-portal/README.md

 [Here](https://github.com/SteveLTN/nginx-acme/blob/master/examples/wordpress/docker-compose.yml) is an example `docker-compose.yml` for setting up a WordPress site.

+P.S.
+The Docker host machine is defined as `dockerhost` in `/etc/hosts`.

 ## Advanced Configuration

 If you want to set up your own Nginx configuration, you can build another image on top of Nginx-ACME.
 All you need to do is to add your nginx configurations to `/var/lib/nginx-conf` folder inside the container.